 Being remembered by customers is incredibly valuable when Black Friday and Christmas sales are here, and you and your competitors simultaneously advertise with great deals and discounts.
 A good customer experience becomes extra important in the battle for customer attention.
 It can seem overwhelming for many consumers to have to deal with one business that advertises their great deals after another.
 It can make the bargain hunt on Black Friday and the Christmas gift shopping an annoying duty rather than a positive experience.

 Over time several different businesses have used gamification for these occasions.
 Examples of this are stores that make a Christmas calendar where their customers, every day in December, can open a window and win prizes.
 Or a wheel of fortune for Black Friday, where each field gives access to different kinds of discounts.

 The Christmas calendar and the wheel of fortune give customers a positive experience and create attention at a time when the competition for attention is extra fierce.
 As a bonus, you can obtain permissions through the games to collect and store data that allows you to send out news and offers to potential customers.

-Contact our expert Peter and find out more about your options for implementing gamification.
+Reach out to me and find out more about your options for implementing gamification.